Successful Investing

 Then there is the fun of winning.
 As your investments begin to pay off there is a unique joy and satisfaction in your achievement.
 Just as there is satisfaction from the achievements of your labor, there is equal satisfaction in using self-discipline and brain power to set aside and invest successfully.

-It is also fun to see yourself winning in the money game while others around you are losing out to the unethical bank, insurance, and financial service scams.
 When you start thinking like an investor you deal with all these people in a different way.
 Instead of paying them for dubious benefits you begin to think about how much they can pay you for your investment and avoid all charges possible.

 Successful Investing is Profitable